‘Mainstreaming Queerness: The New Queer Vanguard’ Conference

 - Jack Lindsay: Queer(y)ing Brexit: The role of the Imperiled/Empowered LGBT figuration in Consolidating post-Brexit Britishness

-- Eli Erlick: Belonging Through Exclusion: Understanding the Transgender Far-Right
+- Eli Erlick: Belonging Through Exclusion: Motivations and Struggles of the Transgender Far-Right

 - Alexandra Brown: Black Queer subjectivity and decolonisation within British secondary schools: An invitation to dwell in a constant state of renewal